launch-it-labs/gameplumbingframework/README.md

 The `CoinLeaderboardSO` [Coin Flipper/ Leaderboard](https://github.com/launch-it-labs/gameplumbingframework/wiki/Coin-Flipper-Leaderboard-Walkthrough) was developed and tested in about 2 hours, requiring only 50 lines of code.

-In this example, the state consists of a `Dictionary` called `scores`, which GPF automatically persists and syncs to all relevant clients.
-The `Handler` functions update the state and/or send messages.
+In this example, the state consists of a `Dictionary` called `scores`, which GPF automatically persists.
+The `Handler` functions handle messages and do so by updating the state and/or send messages.

 ```csharp
 // This class is not [Syncable] because the client should not have a copy of this class.